MileHacker Logo

 Public Transportation in Rach Gia

 Rach Gia does not feature a metro or tram system.
-A local public bus network operates, connecting the city center with suburban areas and some nearby districts.
+A local public bus network operates, joining the city center with suburban areas and some nearby districts.
 Tourists do not extensively use this system.

 Buses generally operate from early morning (about 5:30-6:00 AM) until early evening (approximately FIVE:00-6:00 PM).
 Frequency varies by route.
-Fares are low, typically ₫7,000 - ₫15,000 per ride, paid in cash to the conductor.
+Fares are low, typically ₫7,000 - ₫15,000 for each ride, paid in cash to the conductor.

 Tips for Using Public Buses